The four seasons vary significantly in characteristics, and can prompt changes in the world around them.

 Earth and the sun

-The cycle of seasons is caused by the Earth's tilt toward the sun.
+The cycle of seasons is caused by Earth's tilt toward the sun.
 The planet rotates around an (invisible) axis.
 At different times during the year, the northern or southern axis is closer to the sun.
-During these times, the hemisphere tipped toward the star experiences summer, while the hemisphere tilted away from the sun experiences winter.
+During these times, the hemisphere tipped toward the star experiences summer, while the hemisphere tilted away from the sun experiences winter, according to the National Oceanic and Atmospheric Administration (NOAA).

-At other locations in Earth's annual journey, the axis is not tilted toward the sun but instead along the planet's path, parallel to the star.
+At other locations in Earth's annual journey, the axis is not tilted toward or away from the sun.
 During these times of the year, the hemispheres experience spring and autumn.

-The astronomical definition of the seasons relate to specific points in Earth's trip around the sun.
-The summer and winter solstice, the longest and shortest day of the year, occur when the axis of the Earth is either closest or farthest from the sun.
-The summer solstice in the northern hemisphere occurs around June 21, the same day as the winter solstice in the southern hemisphere.
+The astronomical definition of the seasons relates to specific points in Earth's trip around the sun.
+The summer and winter solstice, the longest and shortest day of the year, occur when Earth's axis is either closest or farthest from the sun.
+The summer solstice in the Northern Hemisphere occurs around June 21, the same day as the winter solstice in the Southern Hemisphere, according to NOAA.
 The south's summer solstice occurs around December 21, the winter solstice for the north.
 In both hemispheres, the summer solstice marks the first day of astronomical summer, while the winter solstice is considered the first day of astronomical winter.

 The seasons can bring a wide variety to the year for those locations that experience them in full.
 The weather in each one may allow people to engage in activities that they cannot perform in others — skiing in the winter, swimming in the summer.
 Each season brings with it its own potential dangers, but also its own particular brand of beauty.